facey-fifty/facey-fifty.github.io/index.md

     border-radius: 0.5em;
     background-color: green;
     color: white;
-    font-size: 2em;
+    font-size: 1em;
-">In September 2024, local hero, and heart-throb, Steve Eastwood will be attempting to ride all fifty climbs in one go!
+">Could you ride them all in one go?
 Find out more here...
  </a>